AIKEN ELECTRIC COOPERATIVE, INC.

 506 – Payments by Check and Returned Items

 No check will be accepted that is postdated or for the purpose of holding until a future date.
-Personal checks will be accepted for payment, however no two party checks will be accepted.
-Checks written over the amount of the bill will be applied to future charges as change or cash back is not given on personal checks.
+Personal checks will be accepted for payment, however no two-party checks will be accepted.
+Checks written over the amount of the bill will be applied to future charges as we do not give change or cash back on personal checks.

 In the event of a Returned Payment: